Ananda Mohan Chakrabarty: Scientific work

 Sidney A. Diamond, Commissioner of Patents and Trademarks, then appealed to the Supreme Court.
 The Supreme Court case was argued on 17 March 1980 and decided on 16 June 1980.
 This patent was granted by the U.S. Supreme Court (Diamond v.
 Chakrabarty), in a 5–4 decision, when it determined:

 A live, human-made micro-organism is patentable subject matter under [Title 35 U.S.C.]
 101. Respondent's micro-organism constitutes a "manufacture" or "composition of matter" within that statute.

-Prof. Chakrabarty's landmark research has since paved the way for many patents on genetically modified micro-organisms and other life forms, and catapulted him into the international spotlight.
+Prof. Chakrabarty's research has since paved the way for many patents on genetically modified micro-organisms and other life forms, and catapulted him into the international spotlight.

 Last work

 His lab worked on elucidating the role of bacterial cupredoxins and cytochromes in cancer regression and arresting cell cycle progression.
 These proteins have been formerly known for their involvement in bacterial electron transport.
 He isolated a bacterial protein, azurin, with potential antineoplastic properties.
 He expanded his lab's work to include multiple microbiological species, including Neisseria, Plasmodia, and Acidithiobacillus ferrooxidans.
 In 2001, Prof. Chakrabarty founded a company, CDG Therapeutics, (incorporated in Delaware) which holds proprietary information related to five patents generated by his work at the University of Illinois at Chicago.
 The University of Illinois owns the rights to the patents, but has issued exclusive licences to CDG Therapeutics.

 In 2008, Prof. Chakrabarty co-founded a second biopharmaceutical discovery company, Amrita Therapeutics Ltd., registered in Ahmedabad, Gujarat, to develop therapies, vaccines, and diagnostics effective against cancers and/or other major public health threats derived from bacterial products found in the human body.
 Amrita Therapeutics Ltd. received initial funding in late 2008 from Gujarat Venture Finance Limited, and later received a grant for a two-year research program in 2010 from the Indian Department of Biotechnology under the Biotechnology Industry Promotion Program (BIPP).